sitrox/schemacop/README_V3.md

 end

 # Now we can define our general schema, where we reference the :Person schema.
-# Note that at this point, we don't know what's in the :Person sche,a
+# Note that at this point, we don't know what's in the :Person schema.
 schema = Schemacop::Schema3.new :reference, path: :Person

 # Validate the data in the context we defined before, where we need the first_name